bigme666/gameoflife/README.md

 ![Kernel for Game of Life](/img/kernel.png "Kernel")

-It's easy to prove mathematically that the convolution with such a kernel gives for each of the cell the number of its neighbors.
+It's easy to prove mathematically that the convolution with such a kernel gives for each cell the number of its neighbors.
 This way is very easy to apply a given rule set and determine the next generation state.

+## Image and video creations

+For a better visualization of the process, for each generation the program produces a screenshot in PNG format and stores it in the *Worldpics* folder.

+A Video module is also provided to generate an animation putting together all the PNGs generated.
+This video modules requires the **ffmpeg** library to be installed on the system since the Julia package Images requires it as a dependency.

+## Usage

+To launch the program it's sufficient to call the main module specifying the dimensions of the World matrix and the number of desired generations, ie:

+main (100,100,1000)

+simulates a 100x100 World matrix with 1000 a generations' simulation.